A statistical understanding of oxygen vacancies in distorted high-entropy oxides: Results

 We conducted a correlation study between the measured $\Delta H^f$ and $\Delta S^f$ (Table \ref{table:sample_descriptors}) and four compositional descriptors ($X_{2+}$, $t$, $\sigma_A$, $\Delta S_{mix}$) across n=14 samples (see details in Methods) shown in Figure \ref{fig:empirical_panel}b.
 Such a correlation study has not been reported previously.
 First, the cross-correlation of the four compositional descriptors is limited, suggesting the chosen sample compositions effectively span a four-dimensional A-site design space.
 In addition, $\Delta H^f$ and $\Delta S^f$ are not strongly correlated with $X_{2+}$, indicating the dependence seen in Figure \ref{fig:tga_panel}b is encapsulated by the inclusion of $X_{2+}$ in the equilibrium constant (Eq. \ref{eq:Keq_derived}). $\Delta H^f$ and $\Delta S^f$ show moderate correlations with $\Delta S_{mix}$ and tolerance factor $t$, but strong correlation with the A-site size variance $\sigma_A$.

 When our experimentally measured $\Delta H^f$ and $\Delta S^f$ (isolating $X_{2+}=0.4$) are plotted against $\sigma_A$ (Figures \ref{fig:empirical_panel}c and \ref{fig:empirical_panel}d), their clear correlations can be fit with empirical relations included in the plots.
 When we added $\Delta H^f$ and $\Delta S^f$ values reported by \cite{mizusaki_nonstoichiometry_1985} and \cite{sogaard_oxygen_2007} for variants of LE-1, they nicely follow the trends.
 The $\Delta H^f$ relationship with $\sigma_A$ in Figure \ref{fig:empirical_panel}c ($R^2$\qty{=0.95}) and $\Delta S^f$ relationship in Figure \ref{fig:empirical_panel}d ($R^2$\qty{=0.83}) are quasilinear or quadratic.
 Together, we can observe a positive correlation between $\Delta H^f$ and $\Delta S^f$ in Figure~\ref{fig:empirical_panel}e.
 This empirical correlation between $\Delta H^f$ and $\Delta S^f$ within a family of materials, known as enthalpy-entropy compensation, has been documented for reactions in other systems, although there is no agreement on the underlying mechanism~\cite{starikov_enthalpyentropy_2007, cornish-bowden_entropy-enthalpy_2018}.
-Suggested mechanisms include solvent interactions, hidden reaction intermediates \cite{starikov_enthalpyentropy_2007}, and numerical artifacts from data fitting \cite{pan_enthalpyentropy_2016}, the last of which should not apply as our $\Delta G^f$ values are distinct between LE and HE samples (Fig \ref{fig:empirical_panel}a).
+Suggested mechanisms include solvent interactions, hidden reaction intermediates \cite{starikov_enthalpyentropy_2007}, and numerical artifacts from data fitting \cite{pan_enthalpyentropy_2016}, the last of which should not apply as our $\Delta G^f$ values are distinct between LE and HE samples (Figure \ref{fig:empirical_panel}a).

 A proposed relationship between oxygen vacancies and the A-site size variations is summarized in Figure \ref{fig:empirical_panel}f.
-Introducing mismatches in the A-site cation size induces distortion in the lattice \cite{su_direct_2022} and strains oxygen bonds \cite{park_accurate_2023} which reduces $\Delta H^f$ and $\Delta S^f$.
+Introducing mismatches in the A-site cation size induces distortion in the lattice \cite{su_direct_2022} and strains oxygen bonds \cite{park_accurate_2023}, which reduces $\Delta H^f$ and $\Delta S^f$.
 In short, a larger $\sigma_A$ (e.g. HE samples) leads to a flatter $\Delta G^f$, and hence a slower increase in oxygen vacancy with temperature (Figure \ref{fig:tga_panel}a).
+The next section dives into how tuning $\sigma_A$ can flatten $\Delta G^f$ by lowering $\Delta H^f$ and $\Delta S^f$.